 The usufruct in Thailand is primarily the right to use and manage another person’s immovable property and receive the fruits or benefits thereof.
-The usufruct and marriage can be complex.
+Usufruct and marriage can be complex.
 This has to be registered against the property title deed at the land office in Thailand.
 There are however limits to this in Thailand when it comes to foreigners.
 You may live in the house and also rent out the house and receive rent however the rental agreement may not be longer than 3 years.
 Note that the usufruct does not give you the right to sell the property.

-The usufruct and marriage has been used many times in Thailand during marriage.
-If you are going to lease land in Southern Thailand to grow Palm Oil as an example you can use the land and derive the benefits from the land (Palm Oil) however note that farming is a prohibited profession in Thailand for foreigners.
+Usufruct and marriage have been used many times in Thailand during the marriage.
+If you are going to lease land in Southern Thailand to grow Palm Oil as an example.
+You can use the land and derive the benefits from the land (Palm Oil).
+However, note that farming is a prohibited profession in Thailand for foreigners.

-The usufruct in Thailand are registered to a maximum of 30 years in Thailand however should you die before the 30 years lapse the usufruct would normally come to an end with your death.
-If the usufruct was registered in your name and in the name of another being 2 people on the usufruct then the other person will still have a right to the usufruct after your death.
+The usufruct in Thailand is registered for a maximum of 30 years.
+However, should you die before the 30 years lapse the usufruct would normally come to an end.
+If the usufruct was registered in your name and in the name of another.
+Say 2 people on the usufruct.
+Then the other person will still have a right to the usufruct after your death.

-A very good example of 2 people on a usufruct is if you take a usufruct on property in the name of you and your wife.
+A very good example of 2 people on a usufruct is if you take a usufruct on the property in the name of you and your wife.
 Should you die before the 30 years have lapsed your wife will still have a right to live in the property as before.
-Most expats in Thailand when leasing property and making use of a usufruct over a property neither of them own tend to include their wife in the registration of the usufruct as a usufruct cannot be inherited or transferred.
+Most expats in Thailand when leasing property and making use of a usufruct over a property neither of them owns tend to include their wife in the registration of the usufruct as a usufruct cannot be inherited or transferred.
 See another property option such as the right of superficies which can be inherited.

-The information contained in our website is for general information purposes only and does not constitute legal advice.
-For further information, please contact us.
+The information contained on our website is for general information purposes only and does not constitute legal advice.

 The usufruct is a real right and as a real property right governed by the Thai law.
 This is also registered against the title deed of the property and gives the holder usage of the property.
 The usufruct can be only be registered for a maximum of 30 years.